12 Art Books for Your Summer Holidays

 This art book will spark curiosity in all fans of magic, mysticism, and the mysterious!

-Between 1997 and 2002, American photographer Justine Kurland set out to photograph teenage girls across America.
+Between 1997 and 2002, an American photographer Justine Kurland set out to photograph teenage girls across America.
 While the American frontier is a symbol of romance, space and freedom, it’s also deeply masculine.
 Primarily, we typically associate this area with cowboys, outlaws and beat poets, forgetting the experience of women.

 Yet, in this iconic series entitled Girl Pictures (2020), Kurland decided to shine a light on the adolescent experience of girls in the American wilderness.
 “I staged the girls as a standing army of teenage runaways in resistance to patriarchal ideals,” says Kurland.
 Ultimately, she portrays the girls as both fearless and free, tender and fierce.

 They hunt and explore, braid each other’s hair, and swim in watering holes.
 Their world is at once lawless and Utopian, a frontier in the wild spaces just outside of the bustling cities.
-Published twenty years on, the series still resonates.
+Published 20 years on, the series still resonates.

 This book shows Kurland’s collection of images in its entirety and includes newly discovered, unpublished photographs.